How do you understand the deposit patterns of online casino players in 2026?

 - Iterate on messaging, offers, and acquisition spend

-Robust testing validates whether changes to creatives, channels or timing affect depositing behaviour.
-Use methods that yield reliable, business-relevant signals rather than short-term noise.
+Robust testing validates whether changes to creatives, channels, or timing affect depositing behavior.
+Use methods that provide business-relevant signals rather than reacting to short-term noise or isolated conversion spikes.

-- A/B and multivariate testing for landing pages and CTAs (B2B-facing creative variations)
+- A/B and multivariate testing for landing pages and CTAs, using B2B-facing creative variations

 - Holdout experiments to measure incremental value of campaigns